agrc/gis.utah.gov/sgid/open-sgid/index.md

 ### How to Connect
 {: .text-left }

 There are a variety of clients and applications that can connect to a PostgreSQL database.
-Here are a few of the more common applications and how to connect to them.
+Here are a few of the more common applications and how to connect with them.

 - [ArcGIS Desktop](#arcgis-desktop)
 - [ArcGIS Pro](#arcgis-pro)